 We were approached by the Royal Institute of Chartered Surveyors in June 2017 to produce an article on the popularity and rise of the glamping industry for the RICS Land Journal.
 The article would also provide information on what glampers are looking for, the elements to focus on when developing a retreat and how rural business can take advantage of the opportunities.

 By Bill Goddard, Designer builder Crown and Canopy – makers of bespoke retreats and glamping sites

 A large part of the appeal of Glamping is spending time out in the environments in which the accommodation you’re staying in sits, actually outside.. in it.
-With this in mind the accommodation itself is of course important; it has the ability to capture the imagination of the guests but also so is the space around the site.
+With this in mind, the accommodation itself is, of course, important; it has the ability to capture the imagination of the guests but also so is the space around the site.

 Fire pits, walkways, outdoor seating areas, even outdoor kitchens and clay bread ovens.
 This is a good opportunity for the owner of the site to add their own influence and taste with a bit of DIY building of their own.
-As the owner is going to know the land better than anyone they are in the perfect position to make the most out of the space and what is has to offer.
+As the owner is going to know the land better than anyone they are in the perfect position to make the most out of the space and what has to offer.
 Leading the guests off through the woodland with winding pathways or picking the best spot to create a rustic seat to make the most of the perfect view.

 Describe the importance of landscape design for glampsites